-- Salt Lake City and The Road Home are continuing the House 20 program which provides housing and intensive case management to the top 20 service users in order to diminish the emergency services resources directed toward these homeless individuals, and maximize efficient service delivery. - Salt Lake City is developing new permanent supportive housing projects in partnership with State of Utah, Salt Lake County, private industry, service and housing providers.
+- Salt Lake City and The Road Home are continuing the House 20 program which provides housing and intensive case management to the top 20 service users in order to diminish the emergency services resources directed toward these homeless individuals, and maximize efficient service delivery. - 2.
+Salt Lake City is developing new permanent supportive housing projects in partnership with State of Utah, Salt Lake County, private industry, service and housing providers.
 This is a long term solution key to the City's strategies.
-Currently, there are PSH developments in the development pipeline which will add a combined 262 units of PSH. - 3.
+Currently, there are PSH developments in the development pipeline which will add a combined 445 units of PSH.
+In the past few months, ground has broken on two PSH projects with 75 and 100 units respectively. - 3.
 Salt Lake City has financially supported the expansion of services in the Bishop Weigand Homeless Resource Center. - 4.
 The Salt Lake City Police Department is continuing a strategic multi-tiered enforcement of drug dealers that prey on vulnerable populations. - 5.
 Salt Lake City has officially determined the locations for two new Homeless Resource Centers.
 The new resource centers have both gone through the necessary conditional use process and construction of the two facilities will begin in the near future.
 These new community-based centers will feature full programming capacity for 200 individuals each, coordinated entry and exit, and space available for wrap around services.
-The process of

-- identifying community needs and possible locations was one of the largest public outreach efforts in the city's history. - 6.
+The process of identifying community needs and possible locations was one of the largest public outreach efforts in the city's history. - 6.
 Enhancing Pioneer Park neighborhood services and experiences for the homeless and non-homeless populations.